Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Introductory Mystery Dream Away the Time.md

 Alice had a different reaction to her loss—as the worst has now happened, the world holds nothing that can [[harm]] her any more.
 If she learns that her daughter is involved in the events in Handfast, she will do anything necessary to get her back.

 If [[the hunters]] come to the Chiltons with news of Violet, they will initially view [[the hunters]] as crazies and disregard them.
-If [[the hunters]] can provide proof—most likely a photo, or leading Violet to her parents—then they will be eager to “get her back” and will accept and help with anything [[the hunters]] suggest—up to and including taking part in a magic ritual.
+If [[the hunters]] can provide proof—most likely a photo, or leading Violet to her parents—then they will be eager to “get her back” and will accept and help with anything [[the hunters]] suggest—up to and including taking part in a [[magic]] ritual.

 Officer Edward Turner

 *Bystander: Gossip (motivation: to pass on rumours)*

 Officer Turner is the whole of the village police force, which is run from an office in the front room of his cottage.
-Optimistic by nature, he thinks that most likely this is pranks getting out of hand.
+Optimistic by nature, he thinks that most likely this is pranks getting out of [[hand]].
 In his experience, bad things don’t really happen in Handfast.
 Play up his geniality, and inability to really recognise the possibility of something terrible.

 The four victims of the assaults all report the same thing: